docker/docs/compose/networking.md

 title: Networking in Compose
 ---

-> **Note:** This document only applies if you're using [version 2 or higher of the Compose file format](compose-file.md#versioning).
+> **Note**: This document only applies if you're using [version 2 or higher of the Compose file format](compose-file.md#versioning).
 Networking features are not supported for version 1 (legacy) Compose files.

 By default Compose sets up a single [network](/engine/reference/commandline/network_create/) for your app.
 Each